Retrospective Search for Strongly Lensed Supernovae in the DESI Legacy Imaging Surveys: Grade C D Lensed Supernova and Unlensed Supernova Candidates

 \subsection{DESI-052.0083-37.2049}

 DESI-052.0083-37.2049 was discovered in \citet{storfer2022} as a C-grade strong lensing candidate.

-DESI-052.0083-37.2049 is a possible strong lensing candidate, although a ring galaxy or a face-on spiral scenario is not ruled out.
-The transient, however, is unmistakably present, with multiple detections lying directly on the arc-like structure.
+DESI-052.0083-37.2049 is a possible strong lensing candidate, although a ring galaxy or a face-on spiral scenario is not ruled out. \trr{The posited lens galaxy has a photo-$z$ of $0.292\pm 0.029$.
+The photo-$z$'s of the posited source images have large uncertainties ($0.782\pm 0.610$ and $0.272 \pm 0.412$).} The transient, however, is unmistakably present, with multiple detections lying directly on the arc-like structure.

 \paragraph{Postulation 1: uL-SN~Ia} Figure~\ref{fig:3172p1} shows the best-fit light curve model for the uL-SN~Ia scenario. \txr{Note that the first \ipr~band point is near the peak, almost coincidental with a \ipg~band point.} The SALT3 light curve model agrees reasonably well with the data.
 The Hubble residual is somewhat large, but does not rule out this scenario.
 Of note is that the first \ipz~band point appears to be too bright for this model.